 - Infrastructure: Main building, towers, outbuildings, and extensive gardens.

-- State of Disrepair: Partially collapsed roofs, overgrown vegetation, dilapidated interiors.
+- State of disrepair: Partially collapsed roofs, overgrown vegetation, dilapidated interiors.

 2: The Fontenay-le-Comte Textile Factory